pakrym/pipelines/pipelines.md

 ## What extra complexity does Streams involve?

 Let's start with a simple problem.
-We want to write a TCP server that receives line based messages (delimited by \n) from a client.
+We want to write a TCP server that receives line-delimited messages (delimited by \n) from a client.

 ### TCP Server with NetworkStream